saucelabs/sauce-docs/docs/api-testing/vault.md

 ### Update Variables Using a File

-You can update the values by editing each variable manually if they are few.
-When you need to update all (or a lot of) the variables a file will help to make it faster.
+You can update the values by editing each variable manually.
+However, when you need to update many (or all) variables in the Vault, importing a file that contains the updates can speed up the process.

 The file can be a .cvs or .json and the structure will be as follow: